 • Accommodation in charming, rural hotels, followed by a city-centre Granada hotel.

-• All meals, except dinner on the last night.
+• Full board: all breakfasts, packed lunches and evening meals, except dinner on the last night.

 What’s Not Included